OpenBioResearch/scikit_diabetes/readme.md

 ## Overview

 This project uses Scikit-learn to explore and model the diabetes dataset available within the library.
 The primary goal is to build a predictive model for diabetes progression using the K-Nearest Neighbors algorithm.
 The project also includes an analysis of feature correlations to understand the relationships between different variables and the target outcome.
+This project is most simply run using google colab.

 ## Usage
 The diabetes_sklearn.py script performs the following steps: